What’s Wrong With Fast Fashion?

 - While prices are dropping, fashion trends are accelerating.

-This creates an incentive for people to buy more clothes to keep up with the trends.
+This creates an incentive for people to buy more clothes to keep up with the latest trends.

-Because people know that the next trend is right around the corner and their clothes will soon fall out of fashion, they lack an incentive to take care of them.
+They know the next trend is right around the corner and their clothes will soo fall out of fashion.
 This means they dispose of them faster.

 What’s wrong with this fast fashion system is that the majority of items are neither recycled nor donated.

 Every link in the fast fashion chain comes with huge environmental and societal costs.

 Our clothes can take as long as 200 years to decompose...so our planet is getting polluted by more and more unnatural material all the time.